tokwanghilaw/A-Bangketa-Story/README.md

 ## Description

-A Bangketa Story is a 2D Arcade Dodging Game inspired by real life experiences in the city at night ( ͡° ͜ʖ ͡°) haha.
+A Bangketa Story is a Unity-made 2D arcade dodging game, inspired by real-life experiences in the city at night ( ͡° ͜ʖ ͡°) haha.
 Just dodge, bro.

 ## Getting Started